Romance film

-Romance films, romance movies, or ship films involve romantic love stories recorded in visual media for broadcast in theatres or on television that focus on passion, emotion, and the affectionate romantic involvement of the main characters.
+Romance films involve romantic love stories recorded in visual media for broadcast in theatres or on television that focus on passion, emotion, and the affectionate romantic involvement of the main characters.
 Typically their journey through dating, courtship or marriage is featured.
-These films make the search for romantic love the main plot focus.
-Occasionally, romance lovers face obstacles such as finances, physical illness, various forms of discrimination, psychological restraints or family resistance.
-As in all quite strong, deep and close romantic relationships, the tensions of day-to-day life, temptations (of infidelity), and differences in compatibility enter into the plots of romantic films.
+These films focus on the search for romantic love as the main plot focus.
+Occasionally, romance lovers face obstacles such as finances, physical illness, various forms of discrimination, psychological restraints, or family resistance.
+As in all quite strong, deep, and close romantic relationships, the tensions of day-to-day life, temptations (of infidelity), and differences in compatibility enter into the plots of romantic films.

-Romantic films often explore the essential themes of love at first sight young and mature love, unrequited love, obsession, sentimental love, spiritual love, forbidden love, platonic love, sexual and passionate love, sacrificial love, explosive and destructive love, and tragic love.
+Romantic films often explore the essential themes of love at first sight, young and mature love, unrequited love, obsession, sentimental love, spiritual love, forbidden love, platonic love, sexual and passionate love, sacrificial love, explosive and destructive love, and tragic love.
 Romantic films serve as great escapes and fantasies for viewers, especially if the two leads finally overcome their difficulties, declare their love, and experience their "happily ever after", often implied by a reunion and final kiss.
-In romantic television series, the development of such romantic relationships may play out over many episodes or different characters may become intertwined in different romantic arcs.
+In romantic television series, such romantic relationships may develop over many episodes or different characters may become intertwined in different romantic arcs.

-Screenwriter and scholar Eric R. Williams identifies Romance Films as one of eleven super-genres in his screenwriters’ taxonomy, claiming that all feature length narrative films can be classified by these super-genres.
+Screenwriter and scholar Eric R. Williams identifies Romance Films as one of eleven super-genres in his screenwriters' taxonomy, claiming that all feature-length narrative films can be classified by these super-genres.
 The other ten super-genres are action, crime, fantasy, horror, science fiction, comedy, sports, thriller, war and western.

+Decline in romance films

+The proportion of romance films within the total number of movies produced has significantly declined in recent years.
+According to data from IMDb, the share of romance films decreased from 34.8% of all movies released in 2000 to 8.6% in the most recent year reported.

+Romance films have experienced a cyclical presence in cinema history.
+They constituted a substantial portion of the movies released from the 1940s through the early 1960s, followed by a notable decline.
+The genre experienced a gradual recovery over the last three decades of the 20th century, peaking in the early 2000s.
+However, this trend has reversed in more recent times.
+Moreover, the integration of romance as a subplot in films of other genres, such as action movies, also appears to be diminishing.